12,000 grads of the Ultimate Military Credit Cards Course already know why

 Learn how to apply on our partner's secure site

-- Earn 60,000 Membership Reward® Points after spending $4,000 on eligible purchases with your new card in the first 6 months of Card Membership
+- Earn 60,000 Membership Rewards® points after you spend $6,000 on eligible purchases on your new Card in your first 6 months of Card Membership.

-- Earn 3x points on flights booked directly with the airline or on amextravel.com
+- 3X Membership Rewards® points per dollar spent on flights booked directly with airlines or on AmexTravel.com.

-- No foreign transaction fees – great for the 4x on restaurants when travelling for fun, OCONUS TDY, or PCS!
+- No foreign transaction fees – great for the 4x on restaurants when traveling for fun, OCONUS TDY, or PCS!

-- $120 Uber Cash on Gold: Add your Amex Gold Card to your Uber account and each month automatically get $10 in Uber Cash for Uber Eats orders or Uber rides in the U.S., totaling up to $120 annually.
+- $120 Uber Cash on Gold: Add your Gold Card to your Uber account and each month automatically get $10 in Uber Cash for Uber Eats orders or Uber rides in the U.S., totaling up to $120 per year.
+Effective 11/8/2024, an Amex Card must be selected as the payment method for your Uber or Uber Eats transaction to redeem the Amex Uber Cash benefit.

 - Read my full review of the Amex Gold card for military, terms apply